Powered by

 Badri's Mud House, and Omprakash's new struggles

 Omprakash-- Badrinarayan's son--had learned the skills of house construction from his father.
-As mentioned, he now makes furniture, and earns enough to run his household.
-Interestingly, Omprakash and Badrinarayan themselves live with their families in a house made of mud, and talk fondly about the perks.
+As mentioned, he now makes furniture and earns enough to run his household.
+Interestingly, Omprakash and Badrinarayan themselves live with their families in a house made of mud and talk fondly about the perks.
 Omprakash says that

 “People consider a house made of mud will instantly give a person 'poor' status.
 Our generations have been living in this type of house.
 During summers, I think it is difficult to live in concrete houses.
 But here, we never need to run a cooler"

-Omprakash hasn't yet benefitted from Pradhan Mantri Gramin Awas Yojana.
+Omprakash hasn't yet benefitted from the Pradhan Mantri Gramin Awas Yojana.
 We asked him if he got money to build a house, would he still not build a pucca house?
 On this question, Omprakash says that

 “Sir, it is mandatory to build a concrete house from the Pradhan Mantri Awas Yojana, that is why we will have to build that house.
 But if the government allows us to build mud houses, we will build a better house, and also save a lot of money.”